10 Best Jobs For Moms Working From Home

 1. Freelance Writer

 Let’s start with something popular and in high demand: freelance writing jobs.
-Writing has become one of the most sought-after jobs online because people around the world are consuming more content than ever.
+Writing has become one of the most sought-after jobs online as people around the world consume more content than ever.

-There are many options in freelance writing, like creating content for websites, copywriting, or even scriptwriting.
+There are many options in freelance writing, such as creating website content, copywriting, or even scriptwriting.
 It’s a career with plenty of paths to explore.

 2. Virtual Assistant